dvicencio/plus1_frame_sequence_reader/README.md

 for each +1 sequence, list each codon until the end of the ORF
 ```
 for ($stop =0; $stop <= $newseqlen; $stop = $stop += ($len)){
+# this line, once again, defines the length of the array; however, it starts reading from the +1 frame of the sequence downstream the di-codon starting from the fourth nucleotide from left to right.

     $stopsite1 = "TAA";
     $stopsite2 = "TAG";
     $stopsite3 = "TGA";
+    # the 3 previous lines define the stop codons as a string

      $newcodon = substr($newseq, $stop, $len);
+     # extracts the codons from the +1 frame sequences in order

      $newposition = ($stop + (length $newcodon));
+     #defines the position of each codon in the +1 frame sequence

     %newpos = ($newcodon => $newposition);

 ```